skellis46/finger-pointing-moon/case-for-support.md

 The development plan will enhance my role within practice-research, and significantly develop the influence and importance of my research by helping me acquire four new capabilities: 1) to communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the practice-research field and also to the wider public; 2) to demonstrate leadership in methodological advances in practice-research; 3) to develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and and outside of dance and the performing arts.

-These four capabilities will be developed through four bold and innovative activities:
+These four capabilities will be developed through four bold and innovative activities and outputs:

-_1. Unforgettable_
+_1. Unforgettable_ (Output 3)

 This will be an exhibition of materials based on a practice of gathering and sharing the community's experiences of dance and movement.
 Artists, scholars and audiences from around the world will send a written note or letter that describes a single unforgettable moment or experience of dance or dancing.
 These documents will be collated and organised into an exhibition to be presented by project partners at various spaces around the world. _Unforgettable_ builds on the research's epistemic narrative by exploring the role of memory and languages of experience and expression in understanding how we come to know what we know.
 The process and exhibition is designed to: i) inspire creativity in how other researchers understand and represent the scope of their largely theoretical undertakings; ii) seek wider impact by ambitiously engaging a global cross-section of participants; iii) develop new research-informed partnerships and collaborations with non-academic organisations around the world.

-_2. The Un/knowable Body_
+_2. The Un/knowable Body_ (Output 4)

 _The Un/knowable Body_ will involve collecting a large quantity of cross- and inter-disciplinary materials that reveal the limits, margins and possibilities of human understanding and experience of the body.
-These materials will be gathered by the PI and RA but will then be sent to [xx] project partners in Australia, UK, Italy ... [etc].
-Each project partner will work with their local communities -- in consultation with the PI -- to explore ways to organise, curate, present and respond to the materials and then develop a bespoke programme of events that explore knowledges of the body. _The Un/knowable Body_ directly explores a key part of the research component of _Finger Pointing Moon_ by addressing what is able to be known -- and what remains unknown -- about visual and sensorial experiences of the human body.
+These materials will be gathered by the PI and RA but will then be sent to two project partners in Australia and Italy.
+Both project partners will work with their local communities -- in consultation with the PI -- to explore ways to organise, curate, present and respond to the materials and then develop a bespoke programme of events that explore knowledges of the body. _The Un/knowable Body_ directly explores a key part of the research component of _Finger Pointing Moon_ by addressing what is able to be known -- and what remains unknown -- about visual and sensorial experiences of the human body.
 The activity will: i) foster interdisciplinary research by working with and presenting materials from a broad disciplinary range; ii) inspire creativity in other researchers by creating models for public engagement that emerge from those publics (rather than top-down or researcher focused models); iii) create wider impact for the research aspects of the project by building relationships between highly theoretical (and niche) ideas to do with epistemology, with accessible and meaningful materials for the wider public; iv) create new research partnerships and collaborations between the PI and project partners working across disciplinary fields.

-_3. Artistic Research forum_
+_3. Artistic Research forum_ (Output 9)

 This activity is to create and support a broad cross-disciplinary community of scholars and artists working either directly or indirectly with practice-research.
 It will involve initiating an online Discourse Forum[^disc] -- called _Artistic Research Forum_ -- that will modernise old-style email-based list-servs like PARIP and SCUDD, and act as a large-scale _conversation_ on historical, current and future thinking, practices and understandings of practice-research.
 Discourse forums are easily divided into different conversations, examples might be: artistic research history; epistemology; documentation; key texts; ongoing practices; FAQs; etc. The forum will be sustained by a large and diverse group of experienced and emerging artist-scholars volunteering from around the world; it will, in effect, be a collaboration across the entire practice-research community.
 This is an ambitious activity that will: i) enable the PI to provide intellectual leadership through an openly accessible network of artist-scholars; ii) inspire creativity and development in other researchers both through materials posted to the forum and through its open and collaborative form; iii) help shape research agendas in which the forum acts like a town-square environment where vital conversations are easily heard and contributed to; and iv) encourage new research collaborations and partnerships as contributors engage with the materials and ideas presented in the forum.

 [^disc]: [www.discourse.org](https://www.discourse.org/)

-_4. The Point Beyond_
+_4. The Point Beyond_ (Output 8)

 The Point Beyond will be a podcast that explores the limits of what it is to be human.
 It will initially be limited to two series of eight episodes, and each episode will be a conversation with an expert that explores the point beyond which our understanding and experience falters.
 The two series will be i) _limits of knowledge_ (e.g. experimental failures; perception and perceptual error; contemplation, cognitive biases, meditation and enlightenment; truth and belief; conspiracy; machine learning and AI); ii) _limits of language_ (e.g. when words fail us; swearing and cussing; language versus direct experience; silence and contemplation; mutism; computer languages and coding).
 Other series (after the fellowship) could potentially be: limits of language; cultural limits (the Overton window); psychological limits; moral limits; imagined limits. _The Point Beyond_ is a direct attempt to take the research heart of _Finger Pointing Moon_ -- the limits and possibilities of human understanding -- and extrapolate that work deep into other areas, ideas and practices.
 It will: i) inspire creativity and development in other researchers by building broad cross-disciplinary and wider-public interest in ideas that matter to how we understand being human; ii) directly foster inter- and cross-disciplinary research involving artistic research and dance by building lively and focused conversations with other experts; iii) challenge the PI's ability to communicate complex ideas to a broad audience; iv) focus on clearly and directly on public engagement: why do these niche and largely theoretical ideas matter and to whom?